tobyhodges/fair-research-software/episodes/02-tools.md

 ::::::::::::::::::::::::::::::::::::: challenge

-Run the following commands to check you have installed the tools listed in the Setup page.
+Run the following commands in a Bash shell to check you have installed the tools listed in the Setup page.
 Compare the output with your neightbour and see if you can see any differences.

 1. `echo $SHELL`
 2. `pwd`